The Holocaust Research Study Group

 October 11, 2023

-Six members of the HBI Holocaust Research Study Group (HRSG), Debra Kaufman, Laurel Leff, Rachel Munn, Karin Rosenthal, Sarah Swartz, and Ornit Barkai, will discuss aspects of their own work that intersect with the themes of the Lives Eliminated, Dreams Illuminated exhibition.
-A panel discussion will follow, focusing on questions and issues raised by the exhibit and reflected in our individual work.
+Six members of the HBI Holocaust Research Study Group (HRSG), Ornit Barkai, Debra Kaufman, Laurel Leff, Rachel Rapperport Munn, Karin Rosenthal, and Sarah Silberstein Swartz, discussed aspects of their own work that intersect with the themes of the HBI art exhibition, Lives Eliminated, Dreams Illuminated.

 April 18, 2023